 Some are mischievous and funny, others poignant or frightening: the Dada marionettes of Swiss artist Sophie Taeuber-Arp were made for movement and action.
 And yet they have been activated only a few times since their creation in 1918, spending almost one hundred years in the archives of the Museum für Gestaltung Zürich or on display as art objects in museums.

-These fantastical creations of the avant-garde are now given new life at Tate Modern in the short film « Marionettes in Motion » (7 mintues, Switzerland, 2021) by Marina Rumjanzewa.
+These fantastical creations of the avant-garde are now given new life at Tate Modern in the short film « Marionettes in Motion » (7 minutes, Switzerland, 2021) by Marina Rumjanzewa.
+The exhibition in London will open on July 15th.

 «MARIONETTES IN MOTION», 2021